 Duke Beardsley was born in 1969 in Denver, Colorado.
 He studied at the Art Center College of Design in Pasadena, California.

-As a fifth generation Coloradan, Duke Beardsley's western roots run deep and his art reflects those roots.
+As a sixth generation Coloradan, Duke Beardsley's western roots run deep and his art reflects those roots.
 Splitting his time between Denver and his family's cattle ranch in eastern Colorado, he has been drawing and painting images of the American West most of his life.
 His work blends modern artistic elements with the traditional icons of the West.
 The result has made him a consistently popular favorite among collectors of contemporary western art.

 Beardsley has a masterly command of drawing technique.
 His working cowboy images are rendered in a clever minimalist approach and presented in palettes that lend a Pop art sensibility.
 His unique art, like his western lifestyle, is a joyful melding of tradition and contemporary styling.